parabix/parabix-devel-mirror/README-icgrep.txt

 cmake -DCMAKE_PREFIX_PATH=path/to/libllvm -DCMAKE_BUILD_TYPE=Release ..

+Then, while you are still in the build directory, build the software and run the test suite, by issuing the following two commands. make make check

 LLVM files are governed by the LLVM Release License in LLVM-LICENSE.txt. icgrep is governed by Open Software License 3.0 in OSL-3.0.txt.